sadimanna/latent-diffusion-pytorch2.3.0/README.md

 ## News

+### May 2024
+- Updated the code for compatibility with PyTorch 2.3.0 and PyTorch Lightning 2.2.3.
+- torchmetrics should still be 0.11.4.
+- pydantic-2.7.1 has compatibility issues with lightly-1.4+ and needs to be downgraded if pydantic-2.7.1 is already installed.
+The error will pop out when installing.
+Downgrading pydantic does not seem to cause any compatibility issues with other libraries.
+- pyYAML-6.0.1 was installed too as it was causing an error when installing Pytorch Lightning.
+- `Trainer.add_argparse_args()` has been deprecated in PyTorch-2.0+.
+However, adding all the args manually seemed too cumbersome.
+Hence, added `add_argparse_args` and other relevant functions from an old PyTorch source code in `ldm/plargparse.py` and `ldm/plparsing.py`, and used `add_argparse_args(Trainer, parser)` instead.
+Works the same.
+- Finally, users should change the strategy to `ddp` or whatever suits best for them.
+The current code has been set up to run on a single GPU.
+Line 525 in `main.py` has been commented out for the purpose.
+- PyTorch Lightning-2.2.3 does not support `optimizer_idx` in `training_step`.
+Hence, serialized the execution of optimizer operations in `training_step` as mentioned in the docs.
+Also, `self.automatic_optimization` needs to be set to `False`.
+- `accumulate_grad_batches` in `pl.Trainer` is not supported when `self.automatic_optimization` is set to `False`.
+Hence, added a provision for gradient accumulation manually in the `training_step`.
+- Replaced deprecated `TestTubeLogger` with `TensorBoardLogger` but forgot to change the name.
+It still creates a folder named `testtube` inside the log directory.

 ### July 2022
 - Inference code and model weights to run our [retrieval-augmented diffusion models](https://arxiv.org/abs/2204.11824) are now available.
 See [this section](#retrieval-augmented-diffusion-models).
 ### April 2022